 If an objection is not resolved prior to the adoption of the rule, a person may also submit written objections to the Rules Review Commission.
 If the Rules Review Commission receives written and signed objections in accordance with G.S.
 150B-21.3(b2) from 10 or more persons clearly requesting review by the legislature and the Rules Review Commission approves the rule, the rule will become effective as provided in G.S.
 150B-21.3(b1).
 The Commission will receive written objections until 5:00 p.m. on the day following the day the Commission approves the rule.
 The Commission will receive those objections by mail, delivery service, hand delivery, or facsimile transmission.
 If you have any further questions concerning the submission of objections to the Commission, please call a Commission staff attorney at 919-431-3000.

-Health Advisories (last updated October 24, 2014) - Check here regularly for the latest alerts and recall notices.
+Health Advisories (last updated December 10, 2015) - Check here regularly for the latest alerts and recall notices.

-Medicare/Medicaid (last updated December 2013) - Check here regularly for the latest updates regarding Medicare/Medicaid.
+Medicare/Medicaid (last updated May 12, 2015) - Check here regularly for the latest updates regarding Medicare/Medicaid.